-Speaking about prayer in Matthew 6:6, the Lord Jesus tells us,
+In Matthew 6:6, the Lord Jesus said:

 “But you, when you pray, enter into your private room, and shut your door and pray to your Father who is in secret; and your Father who sees in secret will repay you.”

-Our time is eaten up and our minds are preoccupied.
-Yet the Lord’s word in Matthew 6 is clear.
-Enter into your private room.
-Shut your door.
-Pray.
+When our time is eaten up and our minds are preoccupied, it’s impossible to have private times of undisturbed fellowship with the Lord.
+Yet the Lord’s word in Matthew 6 is clear: enter into your private room, shut your door, and pray.

-The Lord Jesus as a pattern
+The Lord Jesus is our pattern

 “And after He sent the crowds away, He went up to the mountain privately to pray.
 And when night fell, He was there alone.”